Matt Vierling Player Props: Tigers vs. Cardinals

-Matt Vierling -- with a slugging percentage of .529 in his past 10 games, including four extra-base hits -- will be in action for the Detroit Tigers versus the St. Louis Cardinals, with Adam Wainwright on the mound, on May 6 at 2:15 PM ET.
+Matt Vierling -- with a slugging percentage of .441 in his past 10 games, including four extra-base hits -- will be in action for the Detroit Tigers versus the St. Louis Cardinals, with Steven Matz on the mound, on May 7 at 2:15 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Cardinals.
+He had a hitless showing in his previous game (0-for-5) against the Cardinals.

 Matt Vierling Game Info & Props vs. the Cardinals